rmoralespp/pymince/README.md

 :param iterable:
 :param int length: A number specifying the desired length of the resulting iterable.
-:param any fill_value: Any value to fill the given iterable.
+:param Any fill_value: Any value to fill the given iterable.
 :rtype: Generator

  Examples: